NENAVATHSURESHKUMAR17/CSN-341_CN_Project/README.md

 # CSN-341_CN_Project
 ## Overview

 The project focuses on simulating a dynamic cloud environment with CloudSim.
-It explores cost and time optimization using Particle Swarm Optimization (PSO), Task Scheduling with Shortest Job First (SJF), and Virtual Machine allocation with WicWSm algorithm.
+It explores cost and time optimization using Particle Swarm Optimization (PSO), Task Scheduling with Shortest Job First (SJF), and Virtual Machine allocation with WICS algorithm.
 The implementation includes a server-client model with performance monitoring, load balancing, and cost optimization strategies.

 ## Algorithms Used For SIMULATIONS